HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

         return f"Error calling Gemini API: {e}."
     except Exception as e:
         return f"An unexpected error occurred with Gemini: {e}"

-5. Educational Features: Quiz Generation & Summarization Leveraging Gemini's generative capabilities for creating study aids.
+5. Educational Features: Quiz Generation & SummarizationLeveraging Gemini's generative capabilities for creating study aids.5.1.
+Generating Quizzesasync def generate_quiz(topic: str, context: str):

-5.1.
-Generating Quizzes
-async def generate_quiz(topic: str, context: str):
     """Generates quiz questions based on a topic and provided context using Gemini.""" quiz_prompt = f"""
     You are an educational assistant.
 Generate 5-7 multiple-choice quiz questions (with 4 options each) and their correct answers based on the following text about {topic}.